typicalninja/google-sr/packages/google-sr-selectors/README.md

 This package provides a set of CSS selectors for parsing Google search results, using tools such as [cheerio](https://github.com/cheeriojs/cheerio), etc...

 These selectors are compatible only with the search results page returned when the following user-agent is used:
-`Links (2.29; Linux 6.11.0-13-generic x86_64; GNU C 13.2; text)`.
+`Mozilla/5.0 (MSIE 10.0; Windows NT 6.1; Trident/5.0)`.

 #### Important Note:
 Due to the constantly evolving nature of Google's search page structure, we cannot guarantee consistent usage/validity of these selectors.
 Unless you are an advanced user with specific requirements, **we highly recommend using the [google-sr][github-gsr] package instead** of relying directly on google-sr-selectors.